+The centromere is a crucial component that allows for mitosis to happen.
 A centromere is like belt on chromosomes that can be pulled on when chromosomes are moved within an cell.
-Since centromeres are part of the chromosome, they replicate when the rest of the chromosome replicates.
-This happens during the S (synthesis) phase of interphase.
-Different organisms replicate their centromeres at different times during S phase, some at the beginning and others at the end, but all centromeres need to be replicated before S phase is over.
+Since centromeres are part of the chromosome, they replicate when the rest of the chromosome/DNA replicates.
+This happens during the S (synthesis) phase; S phase is the part of interphase when DNA duplication takes place.

 Sciencing Video Vault

 Centromeres contain regions of DNA called alpha satellite sequences.
 These are segments of DNA that are repeated, like rows of print in a book.
 These regions are thousands of nucleotides long -- a nucleotide is a building block of DNA -- and are replicated during S phase to make new centromeres.

 Fruit Flies and Yeast

 The centromeres on the chromosomes of fruit flies and yeast also replicate during S phase.
 In certain fruit flies, centromeres replicate early in S phase.
 The journal “PLOS Genetics” reports that in a type of disease-causing yeast, the DNA in centromeres is the first region of DNA that is copied during S phase.